1-loop Color structures and sunny diagrams: Introduction

+We consider scattering processes in theories where all particles are in the adjoint such as pure Yang-Mills or its supersymmetric generalizations.
 It was known for some time that the dimension of the space of color structures for the tree level scattering of $n$ gluons is $(n-2)!$ \cite{Cvitanovic-etal1981,DelDucaDixon-etal1999a,DelDucaDixon-etal1999b}.
-This space which we denote by $TCS_n$,\footnote{$TCS_n$ stands for Tree level Color Structures.} transforms under $S_n$, the permutation group, which permutes the external gluons, yet only recently was this representation determined \cite{color}.
-To do that it was important to use color diagrams, made from oriented trivalent vertices, and the associated f-expressions \cite{Cvitanovic76,Cvitanovic-etal1981,DelDucaDixon-etal1999a,DelDucaDixon-etal1999b} which are built of the gauge group structure constants $f^{abc}$, in addition to the more popular trace-based color structures (which define the color ordered sub-amplitudes) \cite{BerendsGiele1987a,ManganoParkeXu1987,Mangano1988,ChanPaton1969}.
+This was obtained using identities of the color structures and implies that there are at most $(n-2)!$ independent sub-amplitudes.
+In \cite{BCJ} it was shown that there are actually $(n-3)!$ independent sub-amplitudes once relations which involve kinematical factors are taken into account.
+The space of tree level color structures which we denote by $TCS_n$,\footnote{$TCS_n$ stands for Tree level Color Structures.} transforms under $S_n$, the permutation group, which permutes the external gluons, yet only recently was this representation determined \cite{color}.
+To do that it was important to use color diagrams, made from oriented trivalent vertices, and the associated $f$-expressions \cite{Cvitanovic76,Cvitanovic-etal1981,DelDucaDixon-etal1999a,DelDucaDixon-etal1999b} which are built of the gauge group structure constants $f^{abc}$, in addition to the more popular trace-based color structures (which define the color ordered sub-amplitudes) \cite{BerendsGiele1987a,ManganoParkeXu1987,Mangano1988,ChanPaton1969}.
 The color diagrams, in turn, were recognized to be equivalent to the cyclic Lie operad, an object designed to study expressions composed of Lie generators, and whose representation spaces were already available in the mathematics literature \cite{GetzlerKapranov94}.
 The $S_4$ irreducible representation labelled by the partition $4=2+2$ was observed to be a recurring theme in scattering amplitudes \cite{2plus2}.